top of page

 Credit reporting practices vary from lender to lender regarding DSCR loans.
 Make sure to ask your lender about the specifics of how your loan will affect your credit.

 If you manage your loan properly, it often will not affect your credit score.
-Many lenders will do a soft credit pull rather than a hard pull, which is one specific question you can ask about when you apply.
+Many lenders will do a soft credit pull rather than a hard pull, which is one specific question you can ask when you apply.

 This also means that paying off your DSCR loan responsibly may not enhance your credit score.
 And, if you default on a DSCR loan, you might find that negatively affecting your personal credit report.